F35s to warships: The US military forces gathering ahead of potential Iran strike

 Further afield, modern and long-distance aircraft open up Washington’s options for strikes.
 Flight trackers show the movement of Boeing KC-135 tankers to Europe and the Middle East, which suggest preparedness for longer haul flights.

-Last summer, B-2 bombers set off from Whiteman Air Force Base in Missouri, refuelling several times in air on a 36-hour round trip before striking Iran and returning home.
+Last summer, B-2 bombers set off from Whiteman Air Force Base in Missouri, refuelling several times during flight, on a 36-hour round trip before striking Iran and returning home.

 The US has moved more than 50 F-35, F-22 and F-16 fighter jets to the broader region this week, Axios reported, citing an unnamed US official and flight radar data.
 The two aircraft carriers have additional capacity for up to 180 aircraft between them.